botpress/documentation-v12/docs/conversation-studio/tutorials/advanced/cluster-digital-ocean.md

 2. Create a droplet (_Ubuntu 20.04_) for your [Redis instance](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-redis-on-ubuntu-20-04)

-   - Update the `bind` settings so your BP nodes can reach it
+   - Update the `bind` settings so your Botpress nodes can reach it
    - Secure it with a strong password

 3. Create a droplet (_Ubuntu 20.04_) for your [Postgres instance](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-20-04)

    - Define a password for your Postgres user
-   - Make it accessible by each BP nodes
+   - Make it accessible by each Botpress nodes
    - Create a new database

-4. Create a droplet (_Ubuntu Docker 18.06_) for each BP node you want to use.
+4. Create a droplet (_Ubuntu Docker 18.06_) for each Botpress node you want to use.
 We will use the first one to configure our cluster's database and licensing.

 5. Create a `server.yml` file and upload it on the first droplet.
 This file identifies which Docker image we will use and sets the required environment variables.